-In France, the Guthrie test takes blood from babies’ heel 48 or 72 hours after the birth, like this, screening of rare diseases like Phenylketonuria can be done.
+In France, the Guthrie test takes blood from babies’ heel 48 or 72 hours after the birth, thanks to this test we can detect rare diseases like Phenylketonuria.

-If the level of phenylalanine is high, doctors should do other tests (blood and urine analyses): it identifies toxic metabolites and determines the Tyrosinemia type: 1, 2 or 3.
+If the level of phenylalanine is high, doctors must do other tests (blood and urine analyses): it identifies toxic metabolites and determines the type of Tyrosinemia: 1, 2 or 3.

 The main symptoms of the Tyrosinemia manifest between the birth and the first three months of a new-born.